Andrei Kirilenko: Player profile

 Kirilenko was a versatile "big man" who could play either forward spot.
 He was noted for his high-level play in both offense (11.8 points and 5.5 rebounds per game NBA career averages) and defense (twice topping three blocks per game for a season).
 On offense, he was proficient in drawing fouls, passing, and possessed a quick first step.
 He was three times selected into the NBA All-Defensive First or Second Team.
 Staples of Kirilenko's defensive power were his shot blocking (with an NBA career average of 1.8 per game) and in stealing the ball (NBA career average of 1.4 per game).

 On January 3, 2006, against the Los Angeles Lakers, Kirilenko posted a stat line of 14 points, 8 rebounds, 9 assists, 6 steals, and 7 blocks.
-This was the third time in his career he achieved a five-by-five.
+This was the third time in his career he achieved a five-by-five, making him one of only three players (the others being Hakeem Olajuwon and Victor Wembanyama) to achieve this feat more than once in NBA history.
 It was also the first-ever regulation "5×6" — a game in which a player registers at least 6 points, 6 rebounds, 6 assists, 6 blocks, and 6 steals — since the NBA began recording blocks and steals in the 1973–74 season.
-In 1987, Hakeem Olajuwon had 38 points, 17 rebounds, 12 blocks, 7 steals, and 6 assists for the Houston Rockets, in a double-overtime win over the Seattle SuperSonics, the only other time a player has earned a 5×6.
+In 1987, Olajuwon had 38 points, 17 rebounds, 12 blocks, 7 steals, and 6 assists for the Houston Rockets, in a double-overtime win over the Seattle SuperSonics, the only other time a player has earned a 5×6.

-In June 2015, FiveThirtyEight reviewed Kirilenko's statistics.
-His efficiency in scoring, steals, blocks, assists, offensive rebounds, and all-around versatility, suggest that Kirilenko could be justifiably considered for the Basketball Hall of Fame.
+In June 2015, FiveThirtyEight reviewed Kirilenko's statistics, finding that his efficiency in scoring, steals, blocks, assists, offensive rebounds, and all-around versatility would justify consideration for the Basketball Hall of Fame.

+Kirilenko is nicknamed "AK-47" in reference to his initials, the jersey number he wore, and the AK-47 rifle.
+Coincidentally, Kirilenko was born in the city of Izhevsk, in the former Soviet Union (now in Russia) where the weapon was first manufactured.

 Personal life

 Kirilenko is married to Russian pop singer Masha "Marina" Lopatova, whose stage name is MaLo.
 Lopatova is the daughter of Russian basketball player Andrey Lopatov.
 Kirilenko met Lopatova at a youth basketball camp in Moscow, and Kirilenko appeared in one of Lopatova's music videos.
 In January 2011, Kirilenko and his wife acquired American citizenship.
 The couple have three sons, Fedor, Stepan and Andrey, and a daughter named Alexandra.
-ESPN The Magazine reported in 2006 that Masha allows Andrei to have sex with another woman once per year and quoted her: "Male athletes in this country are extremely attractive.
-They get chased by women.
-It's hard to resist.
-It's the way men are by nature."
+They live in Los Angeles.

 Sources suggest Kirilenko was a World of Warcraft (WoW) gamer while playing in the NBA.
-In the words of former NBA player Channing Frye, he shared a story about being up at 3am the night before an NBA game while playing WoW, when he noticed Kirilenko was online as well.
-Frye asked Kirilenko if he was ready for the next day's NBA game, and Kirilenko replied "Yeah, probably."
+In the words of former NBA player Channing Frye, he shared a story about being up at 3 a.m. the night before an NBA game while playing WoW, when he noticed Kirilenko was online as well.
+Frye asked Kirilenko "Aren’t you playing tomorrow?", referring to the next day's NBA game, and Kirilenko replied "Yeah, probably."